Ian-Joseph/CleanCity/Tests/test-cases.md

 **Expected Result:** The system prompts the user to log in before performing the action.

+**Actual Result:** The system does not prompts the user to log in before performing the action.

 ---

 ## TC-033-01: Verify that only authorized users can access the blog post creation interface